 6. I would LOVE to learn more about the Healthy Living Initiative for Children that you wrote for a non-profit organization.
-Will you share what inspired that initiative and the possible results from creating something so impactful?
+Will you share what inspired that initiative?

 "Thanks, Aarika!
 I helped develop a Healthy Initiative for Girl Scouts here in Illinois.
 I have a passion for empowering young women and children to know AND FEEL their worth, as well as know the power of their own capabilities when they believe in themselves.
 The Healthy Living Initiative was a set of 5 modules that included talking points, information and exercises that girls could do to approach their own health from a holistic (mind, body, soul) perspective."

 7. What are some of your favorite (beet or non-beet related) healthy ingredients to use in the kitchen and prepare for your kiddos?

 "Well, I do love beets!
 However, if I were to venture outside the beet world, I love seeds - ground seeds specifically.
 They are also powerhouses when it comes to nutrition.
 Using any mix of ground seeds (pumpkin, sesame, chia, sunflower, flax) in baked goods (from cookies, to muffins, to pancakes, even smoothies!) is always an easy way to boost the nutrition!" -Sarah Galla